vjosset/skirm/wishlist.md

       1. About
       1. Lore/Background
    1. The Game
-      1. Core Mechanics (dice rolls, Tactical Orders etc.)
+      1. Core Mechanics (Actions, dice rolls, Tactical Orders etc.)
       1. Squads and Agents
       1. Gamecycle
    1. The Rules